US military leaders answer for how the war in Afghanistan ended | DW | 28.09.2021

 US Chairman of the Joint Chiefs of Staff General Mark Milleysaid the conflict was a "strategic failure."

-Military leaders including Defense Secretary Lloyd Austin, Chairman of the Joint Chiefs General Mark Milley and US Central Command chief General Frank McKenzie jostled with senators on a host of Afghanistan-related issues ranging from the withdrawal agreement made with the Taliban in Doha in 2020, specifics of the airlift, the generals' advice to the two US presidents who straddled the time between the Doha agreement, and the fall of Afghanistan to the Taliban.
+Military leaders including Defense Secretary Lloyd Austin, Chairman of the Joint Chiefs General Mark Milley and US Central Command chief General Frank McKenzie jostled with senators on a host of Afghanistan-related issues ranging from the withdrawal agreement made with the Taliban in Doha in 2020, specifics of the airlift as well as the generals' advice to the two US presidents who straddled the time between the Doha agreement and the fall of Afghanistan to the Taliban.

 The generals agreed on their advice prior to the August 15 fall of Kabul that a standing force of between 2,500 and 3,500 would have been required to maintain the central government and army of Kabul.
 They concurred that the Doha agreement had a demoralizing effect on the Afghan army.